 England grew up in Ponde, a small rural locality in the Mid Murray region of South Australia.
 Ponde has a population of 68 people, mostly current or former dairy farmers.
 Her parent's former farm and the many snapshots made by her parents and grandparents serve as raw materials and inspiration for England's work.

-England uses a hybrid of analog and digital photographic techniques to create contemporary photographs that reference home, history, and memory.
+England uses a hybrid of analog and digital photographic techniques to create contemporary photographs that reference home, history, memory, and the family album.
 She uses a variety of cameras and expired films and photographic papers.
 England also physically manipulates her negatives and prints, intervening with their surfaces.